Report: Seahawks sue former second-round pick Malik McDowell for failing to repay bonus money

 McDowell’s waiving by Seattle occurred on March 2, the team apparently at that point satisfied to move on from McDowell.
 His waiving came a few days after Seahawks general manager John Schneider told reporters at the NFL Combine when asked about McDowell that “You know, I can’t talk about him.
 I really can’t.”

-That the Seahawks might try to get back some of McDowell’s bonus money had been thought all along one reason why the team had been so vague in publicly discussioning McDowell’s situation.
+That the Seahawks might try to get back some of McDowell’s bonus money had been thought all along one reason why the team had been so vague in publicly discussing McDowell’s situation.

 The Seahawks waived McDowell after determining that in their opinion he would never physically able to play football again.